techrabbit58/QL3005P/README.md

 ## About The Code ##

-The code was developed and tested with python 3.8.
+The code was developed and tested with python 3.7 and python 3.8.
 May also run with earlier or subsequent versions of python.

+Code was developed and tested on Windows 10, and tested on Raspberry Pi 4 and Raspbian.
+May also run on other platforms, that are supported by `pyserial`.

 It comes with some examples and demos, how the interface class is intended to be used.